 Your idle eyes just sticky stars of fire

 Words by Peter Greatorex.
-Copyright (c) Pig Pen Music 1989?
+Copyright ℗ 1989 Pig Pen Music.

-Sequenced at Silent Running Studios, Exeter, by George Davies and Jeff Willmot, 1992.
+Sequenced at Silent Running Studios by George Davies 1992.

-Re-recorded, mixed, produced and mastered at Wud Records Studios, 2009, by George Davies.
+Re-recorded, engineered, mixed and produced at Wud Records Studio One by George Davies 2015.

 Performers: